• Skip to primary navigation

 A container with black boba pearls in simple brown sugar syrup

-How to Use and Store the Pearls
+How to Use and Store

 If you follow my method, after putting the pearls in the syrup, you can use them right away or store them in the fridge until the next day.
 When you want to use them, briefly microwave them until they become soft-chewy again and add them to your bubble tea.